Easy Code macros (all project type)

 Eax returns 5, the length of the string in characters.
 For ANSI version it means 5 bytes, while for Unicode version it means 5 words (DW).

-The string returned by TEXT will be in ANSI or Unicode format depending on the Use Unicode text strings option in the Project Properties.
+Remeber that the value returned by TEXT is the effective address of the string, so you should NOT use the Addr operator.
+On the other hand, the returned value will be in ANSI or Unicode format depending on the Use Unicode text strings option of the Project Properties.

 IMPORTANT: If you are not going to use any of these macros (included by default), or their names conflict with any variable, procedure o macro name of the project, you just can remove them by unchecking the corresponding option in Project Properties.